nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 (Well.
 As of "now", we have only one :-))

-### "simple-vector-search" PageProvider for Vector Search
+### "simple-vector-search" PageProvider

 > [!NOTE]
-> This page provider is direct copy of the Pageprovider provided with [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
+> This page provider is a copy of the "simple-vector-search" PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
 > (we will likely remove this Pageprovider from the aws-bedrock plugin)